ajwills72/rmip/docs/teacher_notes.md

 | 065 | Students do the [Introduction to OpenSesame](openses_intro.html)  worksheet, with support |
 | 115 | Finish                                                                                                   |

+_Note 1_: When introducing the topic, teachers should lay the groundwork for students to understand the concept of an interaction.

-_Note_: This is probably Plymouth-specific, but note that there is one restriction to the principle that students can pick their own groups -- group members must all be from the same exit-level of qualification (i.e. all B.Sc., or all M.Sc.).
+_Note 2_: This is probably Plymouth-specific, but note that there is one restriction to the principle that students can pick their own groups -- group members must all be from the same exit-level of qualification (i.e. all B.Sc., or all M.Sc.).
 This is because M.Sc. work is marked to a higher standard, and the presentation is group marked.

 ### Late-week session